tliron/py4go/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Go Report Card](https://goreportcard.com/badge/github.com/tliron/py4go)](https://goreportcard.com/report/github.com/tliron/py4go)

-Execute Python 3 code from within your Go program.
+Call Python 3 functions and methods from within your Go program while exposing Go functions and methods to Python.

-With py4go you can also expose Go functions to be called from that Python code.
+This is *not* an implementation of Python in Go.
+Rather, py4go works by embedding the CPython runtime into your Go program using [cgo](https://github.com/golang/go/wiki/cgo) functionality.

+The expected use cases are not low-latency integration, but rather *tight* bidirectional integration.
+You can combine the full Go ecosystem with the full Python ecosystem.

+Though you can achieve some integration by using Go's [exec](https://pkg.go.dev/os/exec) package to run `python`, with py4go you get fine-grained access to individual functions, objects, methods, and variables.

 To get started try running [`scripts/example`](scripts/example/).
-Note that you need the Python development libraries.
+Note that you need the Python development libraries installed.
 E.g. in Fedora:

     sudo dnf install python3-devel